pakoti/Awesome_Sysadmin/3.Security/readme.md

 </ul>

 # Event Viewer
-Event Viewer is a component of Microsoft's Windows operating system that lets administrators and users view the event logs on a local or remote machine.just type
+Event Viewer is a component of Microsoft's Windows operating system that lets administrators and users view the event logs on a local or remote machine.just type:

     eventvwr

 # Recover windows without password
-as you may know you can open accounts on any windows machine without any passwords by just a windwos bootable usb.when installation go repair this pc and open command prompt and type this command.
+as you may know you can open accounts on any windows machine without any passwords by just a windwos bootable usb .this is why you should be aware of physical security.when installation go repair this pc and open command prompt and type this command.

     move c:\windows\system32\utilman.exe c:\